Magonate Natal Side Effects

 Generic Name: magnesium gluconate

-Note: This page contains information about the side effects of magnesium gluconate.
-Some of the dosage forms included on this document may not apply to the brand name Magonate Natal.
+Note: This document contains side effect information about magnesium gluconate.
+Some of the dosage forms listed on this page may not apply to the brand name Magonate Natal.

 For the Consumer